nickpatti/very_average_golfers/README.md

 - A changelog - I added a changelog of my own volition - I frequently provide updates to the website and this is a good way to check if any bugs make it past unit tests.
 - Responsive design - most css values are based off of screen size so the website looks similar on all devices.
 - Ability to switch between two different web designs.
+- Authentication for the four members of the society, with one member having staff permissions.
+This is so that only the staff member can edit the content, however, the other members can leave comments.

 A year after creating this website, I went back and rehauled the whole front-end, creating a new base template and a new css.
 I decided I would give the client the option to switch between which template they wanted to use, as we found it quite funny how much I had grown in just a year.
 Needless to say they now keep the website with the new look.

+I enjoy updating this website - I have an agreement with the client to continue maintanance and to use this platform to test any new features I want to include on other websites.